Mothership Connection

 In 2003 the TV network VH1 named Mothership Connection the 55th greatest album of all time.

-Unless indicated otherwise, the text in this article is either based on Wikipedia article "Mothership Connection" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on original research by Jahsonic and friends.
+Unless indicated otherwise, the text in this article is either based on Wikipedia article "Mothership Connection" or another language Wikipedia page thereof used under the terms of the GNU Free Documentation License; or on research by Jahsonic and friends.
 See Art and Popular Culture's copyright notice.

 Personal tools